Russification of Ukraine: Integration of the Cossack Hetmanate

-In 1764, Catherine summoned Razumovsky to St. Petersburg and removed him as hetman, compensating him later with the position of Field Marshal.
-More importantly, she abolished the office of hetman altogether.
-This was the third and final liquidation of the Cossack office, with the first being done by Peter I and Anna Ioannovna.
-It took Catherine another decade to completely abolish all institutions of the Hetmenate and its regiments.

-In February 1764, a few months before the liquidation of the office of Hetmenate, Catherine wrote to the prosecutor general of the Senate, de facto chief of Catherine's political police, Prince Alexander Vyazemsky: "Little Russia, Livonia, and Finland are provinces governed by confirmed privileges, and it would be improper to violate them by abolishing all at once.
+In February 1764, a few months before the liquidation of the office of Hetmenate, Catherine wrote to the Prosecutor General of the Senate Prince Alexander Vyazemsky:

+"Little Russia, Livonia, and Finland are provinces governed by confirmed privileges, and it would be improper to violate them by abolishing all at once.
 To call them foreign and deal with them on that basis is more than erroneous-it would be sheer stupidity.
 These provinces, as well as Smolensk, should be Russified as gently as possible so that they cease looking to the forest like wolves.
-When the Hetmans are gone from Little Russia, every effort should be made to eradicate from memory the period and the hetmans, let alone promote anyone to that office."Catherine first turned the Hetmenate into the province of Little Russia and then divided into the vice-regencies of Kiev, Chernihiv and Novhorod-Siverskyi.
+When the Hetmans are gone from Little Russia, every effort should be made to eradicate from memory the period and the hetmans, let alone promote anyone to that office."

+In 1764, Catherine summoned Razumovsky to St. Petersburg and removed him as hetman.
+Then in November, she published a decree that officially abolished the position of Hetman and integrated the regional government as the Little Russia Governorate in the Russian Empire.
+These territories were later redrawn as the Kiev, Chernigov, and Novgorod-Seversky Governorates in the Empire.

+Following the incorporation of the Hetmanate into the Empire, the Cossack officers gradually integrated into the Russian structure, though often with difficulty as many maintained attachment to their traditional homeland.
+All institutions of the Hetmanate were abolished within a decade.

 According to historian Serhii Plokhy, "the abolition of the Hetmenate and the gradual elimination of its institution and military structure ended the notion of partnership and equality between Great and Little Russia imagined by generations of Ukrainian intellectuals."

-Once incorporated fully into the empire the provinces of the former Hetmenate were dwarfed by the Russian state, and the officer class of the Cossack polity was integrated (though with difficulty) and forced to serve the interests of the all-Russian nation, though they retained their attachment to their traditional homeland.